 The casual rate is not to be paid by a ministry unit to its own clergy who use their own vehicle.

 The casual travel rates are based on the ATO business kilometre rate.
-This rate is currently 78 cents per kilometre irrespective of engine size or type, and changes from time to time.
+This rate in 2024 is 85 cents per kilometre irrespective of engine size or type, and changes from time to time.